KevinTheMix/CheatSheets/Git.md

 * **Cache** = another term for the staging area
 * **Cherry picking** = applying specific commits from one branch to another, actually creating new commits (à la copy-paste, with different hashes) since a new parallel commit history also has to exist
 * **Cloning** = creating a local repository based on a remote repository still associated to it (via push/pull commands)
-* **Commit** = fundamental building blocks of a Git repository recording a snapshot of a project at a specific point in time
+* **Commit** = fundamental building blocks of a Git repository recording a snapshot of a project at a specific point in time (saved in local repo DB in `.git/objects/`)
-  * **Commit hash** = human-friendly identity/name of a commit (short version usually first 7 characters of longer 40 characters version)
+  * **Commit hash** = human-friendly identity/name of a commit (short version usually first 7 characters of the longer 40 characters version)
   * **Detached/Orphaned Commits** (in the case of a detached HEAD) don't belong to any branch (usually transitorily until next branch checkout)
   * Each commit holds a reference to its parent commit (or multiple parents in the case of a merge commit), forming a chain that constitutes the history of the project
   * Commits no longer referenced anywhere (eg after a hard reset) are eventually garbage collected, even if they are still cited in the reflog